Cherreads

 Chion said nothing.
 The gazes in the room sharpened on him.

-A faint smile.
 "You're crazy enough to stand against a veteran.
 I'll give you that."
 His blade tilted idly in his hand.
 "So I'm sure you're also sensible enough to pay in advance.
-Something tangible."
+Something tangible.
+Or better yet —" the smile widened, just enough — "generous enough to will us your trinkets.
+You know.
+For the hustle of it all.
+Then maybe, maybe, we'll help bury you properly.
+Out of courtesy."

 Chion regarded him with a faint smile.
 "I appreciate the gesture.
 Though I doubt it will be necessary."

-His finger stopped.
-The wall answered with a heavy groan—obsidian bricks shifting, parting, opening onto a dark stairwell that descended into shadow.
+His finger traced the precise runic text etched on the paper, then stopped.
+The wall answered with a heavy groan — obsidian bricks shifting, parting, opening onto a dark stairwell that descended into shadow.

 Leah's gaze found him.
 "And what exactly," she asked, voice steady, "will we be aiding you with, Eighteen?"